How to Get Rid of Weeds: 10 Basic Gardening Tips

 This weed, commonly known as an English plantain or buck plantain, can usually be found in meadows and lawns.
 It can reproduce by spreading its seeds, even in diverse conditions.

-The above list is certainly not comprehensive, there are various other weed plants, actually in Australia alone there are 112 weed species.
-You can read about common Australian weeds further at flower power's guide.
+The above list is certainly not comprehensive; there are various other weed plants.
+Actually, in Australia alone, there are 112 weed species.
+You can read about common Australian weeds further at Flower Power's guide.

 Reasons for Weed Overgrowth